ESNAAD Unveils The Spark By ESNAAD: A Beacon Of Innovation In Dubai's Real Estate Landscape

-(MENAFN- AETOSWire) ESNAAD Real Estate Development L.L.C, known as "ESNAAD”, proudly announced the launch of its ground-breaking project, "The Spark by ESNAAD," marking a significant milestone in the company's journey.
+(MENAFN- Mid-East) ESNAAD Real Estate Development L.L.C, known as "ESNAAD”, proudly announced the launch of its ground-breaking project, "The Spark by ESNAAD," marking a significant milestone in the company'sjourney.
 Under the visionary leadership of CEO Ashraf Elbendari, ESNAAD is poised to emerge as a key player in Dubai's dynamic real estate sector.

 Strategically located in Mohamed Bin Rashid City, District 11, along Dubai Al Ain Road, "The Spark by ESNAAD" is a modern residential development featuring a ground floor, five additional floors, and a rooftop, offering a meticulously designed total of 50 apartments.
 The project includes 20 units of 1-bedroom apartments and 30 units of 2-bedroom apartments, showcasing ESNAAD's commitment to meeting the diverse needs and preferences of its clientele.